Kibale Forest National Park: (Budget) Chimpanzee Tracking Tours

-Kibale Forest National Park is located in the Western Part of Uganda & offers budget Chimpanzee Tracking Tours.
+kibale national park location, kibale national park is located in the Western Part of Uganda & offers budget Chimpanzee Tracking Tours.
 Kibale Forest National Park is your ideal safari destination in Uganda if you are looking to trek and watch the chimpanzees.

 Kibale Forest National Park is a national park in South Uganda protecting moist evergreen rain forest.
 It is 766 km2 in size and is located between 1100 and 1600 meters in elevation.
-Despite encompassing primarily moist evergreen forest, it contains a diverse array of landscapes.
+Despite encompassing primarily moist evergreen forests, it contains a diverse array of landscapes.

-Kibale Forest National Park: (Budget) Chimpanzee Tracking Tours Kibale is one of the last remaining expanses to contain both lowland and montane forests.
+Kibale is one of the last remaining expanses to contain both lowland and montane forests.
 In East Africa, it sustains the last significant expanse of pre-montane forest.
 The park was gazetted in 1932 and formally established in 1993 to protect a large area of forest previously managed as a logged Forest Reserve.

 The park forms a continuous forest with Queen Elizabeth National Park.
 This adjoining of the parks creates a 180 km (111 mi.) wildlife corridor.